 Many chronic diseases, including heart disease, stroke, diabetes, and dementia, share modifiable risk factors like hypertension, physical inactivity, and diet.
-Recent research indicates as many as 40 percent of dementia cases worldwide may be attributable to such risk factors.
+Recent research indicates that as many as 40 percent of dementia cases worldwide may be attributable to such risk factors.
 Research targeting these shared pathways offers broad benefits.
 In order to identify a more precise "recipe" to reduce a person's risk of cognitive decline and dementia, the Alzheimer's Association, along with partners, is leading the Protect Brain Health Through Lifestyle Intervention to Reduce Risk (U.S. POINTER) study.
 It is a two-year clinical trial to evaluate whether lifestyle interventions that simultaneously target many risk factors protect cognitive function in older adults who are at increased risk for cognitive decline.
 U.S. POINTER is the first such study to be conducted in a large group of Americans across the United States.
 With recruitment complete, more than 2,100 people were enrolled via study sites in Chicago (Advocate Health Care, Rush University Medical Center), Houston (Baylor College of Medicine in collaboration with Kelsey Seybold Foundation), Providence, Rhode Island (Butler Hospital in collaboration with LifeSpan), Sacramento, California (UC Davis School of Medicine), and Winston-Salem, North Carolina (Wake Forest School of Medicine).
-Data from the U.S. POINTER study is expected later in 2025, and we are looking forward to sharing the results with Congress.
+Results from U.S. POINTER are expected to be released this summer, and we are looking forward to sharing the results with members of Congress.